 We’ll start with 2000 mg/kg.
 2000 milligrams is the same thing as 2 grams; I’ll use that for simplicity.

 Let’s assume we’re talking about a smaller individual: someone who weighs 54 kg (or just under 120 pounds).
-That person could consume 108 grams of Moringa without suffering any negative side effects.
+That person could consume 108 grams of Moringa without negative side effects.

 The average 0-sized capsule holds about half a gram of powder.